Anastasia (1956 film): Historical basis

 The play and film are both inspired by the phenomenon of Anastasia impostors, who appeared in the years following the Russian Imperial Romanov family's death in July 1918.
-Due to the disposal method of the remains and later Soviet government attempts to downplay the killings, claims of surviving Romanov family members would percolate for years to come.
-The location of Anastasia's remains would not be confirmed until 2007.
+Due to the disposal method of the remains and later Soviet government attempts to downplay the killings, claims of surviving Romanov family members percolated for years.
+The location of Anastasia's remains was not confirmed until 2007.

 Anna Anderson (born: Franziska Schanzkowska) was arguably the best known of the Anastasia impersonators.
 In February 1920 she was institutionalized in a Berlin mental hospital after a suicide attempt.
 She initially refused to identify herself, later going by "Anna Tchaikowsky".
 Over the next few years, the woman was identified by several White Russian émigrés as Anastasia.
 She lived with a succession of émigrés and exiled White Russian nobles, with varying degrees of belief or skepticism in her identity as Anastasia.
 She eventually died in the United States in 1984.